dwarvesf/playground/_memo/getting-started-with-webflow.md

 NavBar is created with Brand, Nav Menu and Menu Button, located in one container.

 1. Brand: can be replaced with your company’s logo
-2. Nav menu: can be replaced with text.
-I use a burger menu in this case.
-3. Menu Button: I use a burger menu, but normally this could be a CTA.
+2. Nav 3.
+Menu Button: I use a burger menu, but normally this could be a CTA.

 ***Tips:***  Check out [“How to made a Navbar on Webflow”](https://www.youtube.com/watch?v=vj-B5MBAjIc&t=495s&ab_channel=DesignPilot) on Youtube for more information.
 It might hard sometimes for beginners.